dahuilangda/FEP_script/README.md

 relative free binding energy of ligands

 ## analysis*
-Make sure you pay attention to the direction (forward | reverse)
+Pay attention to the direction (forward | reverse)

 ## Installation
 Please refer to these